 Not sure if a retreat is for you or what to actually expect from one?
-A retreat rookie shares her experience of a week of yoga in Ubud at Blooming Lotus Yoga.
+A retreat rookie shares her experience of a week of yoga in Ubud at Blooming Lotus Yoga in Bali.

 By Nora Elias

 I’m pretty much the last person I ever thought you’d find at a yoga retreat.

 Although I write about wellness for a living, I do a so-so job of actually embodying a wellness lifestyle.
 In fact, I more or less fell into yoga by accident when two classes were included on my schedule at an Ayurveda resort I was visiting (for work) three years ago.